jferguson645/VersionOneToJiraMigration/README.md

     --cards             - space delimited list of cards to export (required)
 ```

-You will be prompted for your Version One password.
+You will be prompted for the Version One password of the username you provided.